Density Profiles and Direct Correlation Functions from Density Functional Theory in Binary Hard-Sphere Crystals

 \section{Introduction}

 Hard-sphere (HS) systems are ideally suited for understanding the phase behavior of colloidal systems and structural properties of the liquid and the solid phase, owing to the existence of analytical approximations and of extensive numerical studies \cite{santosbook}.
-In the \textit{liquid} phase, the Percus--Yevick (PY) solution (for one- and multicomponent systems) gives a satisfactory description of direct correlation functions (DCF) and it shows that the repulsive core leads to a negative contribution in the DCF with a range of the hard sphere diameter (for a one-component system) resp. a range given by the sum of the hard sphere radii for the partial DCF describing the interaction of two different hard spheres in a multicomponent system.
+A central object of liquid state theory is the family of direct correlation functions (DCFs), which are computed by repeated differentiation of the excess free energy w.r.t.\ the density field.
+While the first-order DCF $\cone(\rv)$ gives information on the non-local chemical potential of the substance, the second order DCF $\ctwo(\rv, \rv')$ is connected to measurable structural observables like the radial distribution function and the structure factor.
+In the \textit{liquid} phase, the Percus--Yevick (PY) solution (for one- and multicomponent systems) gives a satisfactory description of direct correlation functions and it shows that the repulsive core leads to a negative contribution in the DCF , with a range that is given by the hard-sphere diameter for the one-component system or by the sum of the hard-sphere radii in the case of a multicomponent system.
 The pair correlation function follows from the bulk Ornstein--Zernike (OZ) equation and shows the characteristic layering behavior found in many liquids.
 Simulation results for the DCF can be obtained from sampling the pair correlation function and using OZ in the other direction; these results essentially validate the PY solution.

 For a one-component HS \textit{crystal} whose position and orientation is fixed in space, both the direct and pair correlation function depend on two position arguments and are connected by the inhomogeneous OZ equation \cite{hansen2013theory}